natalieagus/50005-2023/_os_notes/week1-3_resource.md

 A kernel can be reentrant but not preemptive: That is if each process voluntarily `yield` after some time while in the Kernel Mode, thus allowing other processes to progress and enter Kernel Mode as well.
 However, a kernel <span style="color:#f7007f;"><b>should not</b></span> be preemptive and not reentrant (it doesn't make sense!).

-Fun fact: Linux Kernel is reentrant and preemptive.
+**Fun fact:** Linux Kernel is reentrant and preemptive.
 {:.info}

 # Timed Interrupts {#timed-interrupts}

 We must ensure that the kernel, as a <span style="color:#f7007f;"><b>resource allocator</b></span> maintains <span style="color:#f77729;"><b>control</b></span> over the CPU.
 We cannot allow a user program to get stuck in an infinite loop and never return control to the OS.
 We also cannot trust a user program to voluntarily return control to the OS.
 To ensure that no user program can occupy a CPU for indefinitely, a computer system comes with a (<span style="color:#f77729;"><b>hardware</b></span>)-based timer.
 A timer can be set to invoke the hardware interrupt line so that a running user program may transfer control to the kernel after a specified period.
 Typically, a <span style="color:#f7007f;"><b>scheduler</b></span> will be invoked each time the timer interrupt occurs.

 In the hardware, a timer is generally implemented by a **fixed-rate clock** and a counter.
-The kernel may set the starting value of the counter, just like how you implement a custom clock in your 1D 50.002 project, for instance:
+The kernel may set the starting value of the counter, just like how you implement a custom clock in your 1D 50.002 project, for instance, here's one simple steps describing how timed interrupts work:

-- Every time the sytem clock ticks, the counter is decremented.
+1. Every time the sytem clock ticks, a counter with some starting value `N` is decremented.
-- When the counter reaches 0, the timer raises the <span style="color:#f77729;"><b>interrupt request line</b></span>
+2. When the counter reaches a certain value, the timer can be hardware triggered to set the <span style="color:#f77729;"><b>interrupt request line</b></span>

-  - For instance, a 10-bit counter with a 1-millisecond clock can be set to trigger interrupts at intervals anywhere from 1 millisecond to 1,024 milliseconds, in steps of 1 millisecond.
+For instance, we can have a 10-bit counter with a 1-ms clock can be set to trigger interrupts at intervals anywhere from 1 ms to 1,024 ms, with precision of 1 ms. Let's say we decide that every 512 ms, timed interrupt will occur, then we can say that the size of a **quantum** (time slice) for each process is 512ms.
+We can give multiple quantums (quanta) for a user process.

-- This transfers control over to the interrupt handler:
+When timed interrupt happens, this transfers control over to the interrupt handler, and the following routine is triggered:

 - <span style="color:#f77729;"><b>Save</b></span> the current program's state
 - Then call the <span style="color:#f77729;"><b>scheduler</b></span> to perform context switching
 - The scheduler may then reset the counter before restoring the next process to be executed in the CPU.
 This ensures that a proper timed interrupt can occur in the future.
 - Note that a scheduler may allocate <span style="color:#f77729;"><b>arbitrary</b></span> amount of time for a process to run, e.g: a process may be allocated a longer time slot than the other.
 We will learn more about process management in Week 3.

 # Exceptions {#exceptions}